-Name, Residence, Offices Held and Date of Appointment
+Name, Residence, Position and Committee Membership

-The following table sets out, as of November 14, 2022, for each of the Directors and Executive Officers, the name, province or state, and country of residence, and their respective positions and offices held with Torq, as well as their principal occupations for the preceding five years are as follows, with all companies listed still carrying on business as of the date hereof unless otherwise noted.
-The term of office of each of the Company's directors expires at the Company's next annual general meeting of Torq shareholders at which directors are elected for the upcoming year or when his successor is duly elected, or earlier in accordance with the articles of the Company.
+As of the date of this AIF, the name, province or state, and country of residence, position or office held with Torq, and principal occupation for the immediately preceding five years of each of the directors and executive officers, are summarized below.
+The term of office of each of the Company's directors expires at the Company's next annual general meeting of Torq shareholders at which directors are elected for the upcoming year or when their successor is duly elected, or earlier in accordance with the articles of the Company.
+The information as to principal occupation has been furnished by each director individually: